thpts/draft-peterson-doh-dhcp/draft-peterson-doh-dhcp.md

 URI Templates that contain a host name SHOULD only be sent where a DHCP server or Router provide name servers, as name resolution of any host name in the template will require clients to use the non-DoH servers provided or manual configuration.

-The maximum length of the URI template that can be carried in IPv4 DHCP is 255 bytes, so URI templates longer than 255 bytes SHOULD NOT be used in IPv6 DHCP or IPv6 RA.
+URI Templates that are over 255 bytes in length MUST implement long option encoding as defined in {{RFC3396}}.

 ## IPv4 DHCP Option